gtxll8/Project-P4-Conference-Organization-App/README.md

 ## Task 1 : Add Session to a Conference

 This was implemented using an explicit property 'conference', in this case I found this way to be simpler and clearer.
 Session class has all the requirements : Session name, highlights, speaker, duration, typeOfSession, startDate and startTime ( 24H format ).
-I have used various method to fetch data from ndb, I have implemented a clasmethod and also explicit code for queries in all the app's endpoints.
+I have used various method to fetch data from ndb, I have implemented a classmethod and also explicit code for queries in all the app's endpoints.
 Speaker has been implemented as a simple string.

 ## Task 2 : Add Sessions to User Wishlist

-I have added a property to user's profile object : 'sessionWishlist', a reapeated string to store every session key, user can also add any session to the interest list regardless if he's registered for the conference or not.
+I have added a property to user's profile object : 'sessionWishlist', a repeated string to store every session key, user can also add any session to the interest list regardless if he's registered for the conference or not.
 API reference : addSessionToWishlist(SessionKey) - will add a session key and getSessionsInWishlist() will retrieve the entire list of session keys.

 ## Task 3 : Work on indexes and queries